The Reign of the Superman: Subsequent "Superman" characters

 In 1933, Siegel read a 48-page black-and-white comic book titled Detective Dan, whose title character was a "secret operative".
 Siegel thought that a superman who was a hero could make a great comic character, and conceived one bearing little resemblance to his villainous namesake.
 He wrote a crime story which Shuster drew in comic format.
 Titling it The Superman, they offered it to Consolidated Book Publishing, the company that had published Detective Dan.
 Although the duo received an encouraging letter, Consolidated never again published comic books.
 Discouraged, Shuster burned all pages of the story, but the cover survived because Siegel rescued it from the fire.
 Siegel and Shuster compared the character to Slam Bradley, a private detective the pair later created for Detective Comics #1 (March 1937).
-"We had a great character," Siegel later said, "and were determined it would be published."
-Siegel and Shuster would next use the name in the story they sold to DC Comics, which published it in June 1938's Action Comics #1.
+Siegel later said that they had a great character and they were determined it would be published.
+Siegel and Shuster would next use the name in the story they sold to DC Comics, which was published in June 1938's Action Comics #1.